Ladder operators and a second--order difference equation for general discrete Sobolev orthogonal polynomials: Ladder operators and a second--order differential--difference equation for

-In conclusion, we have obtained ladder operators for a wide family of discrete Sobolev orthogonal polynomials with respect to an inner product involving the Hahn discrete operator.
-Furthermore, we have proved that these families of nonstandard orthogonal polynomials satisfy a second--order difference equation whose polynomial coefficients can be computed explicitly.
-In this way, we provide three appendices with all the details corresponding to the operators $\mathscr{D}_{q}$, $\Delta$ and $\frac{d}{dx}.$ As a future work, we are planning to construct a computer program that can get automatically these ladder operators and the corresponding second--order difference equation taking the data of the Sobolev inner product as inputs.
+Summarizing, we have obtained ladder operators for a wide family of Sobolev--type orthogonal polynomials with respect to an inner product involving the Hahn discrete operator.
+Furthermore, we have proved that these families of nonstandard orthogonal polynomials satisfy a second--order differential--difference equation whose polynomial coefficients can be computed explicitly.
+For this reason, we have included three appendices with all the details corresponding to the operators $\mathscr{D}_{q}$, $\Delta$ and $\frac{d}{dx}.$ The formulas given in these appendices can be implemented in a computer program which will be useful in practice.
+We will discuss this in a forthcoming paper.